ultimate271/notes/dostoevsky/brothers04.03.md

 tease you.
 They told me how they tease you, but I don’t want to tease you.
 Good‐by!”

+#### The boy attacks Aloysha as he tries to leave, biting his finger.
 “Monk in silk trousers!” cried the boy, following Alyosha with the same vindictive and defiant expression, and he threw himself into an attitude of defense, feeling sure that now Alyosha would fall upon him; but Alyosha